The Xici and the Human Mind

 On the passage from the Great Commentary on the Yijing

 The Yijing is often translated as "Book of Changes" — but that translation is misleading.
-The character 易 Yi points to something deeper than change as we ordinarily understand it.
-The Xici offers its own definition: 生生之謂易 — "the ceaseless arising of life from life is called Yi."
-Not a cycle, not transformation from one state to another, but an uninterrupted generative movement — the creative ground from which everything continuously wells up.
+The Xici offers its own definition: 生生之謂易 — the ceaseless arising of life from life is called Yi.
+Not transformation from one state to another, but the creative ground from which everything continuously wells up.

 "The Yi is without thought and without action; silent and unmoving, when stimulated it penetrates [connects] all circumstances under Heaven.
 If it were not the most spiritual thing under Heaven, how could we participate in this?"